adamj9431/notebook_xterm/README.md

 # notebook_xterm
 [![PyPI version](https://badge.fury.io/py/notebook-xterm.svg)](https://badge.fury.io/py/notebook-xterm)

 A fully-functional terminal emulator in an IPython/Jupyter notebook.
 This is useful for notebook environments that don't provide shell access.
 Uses [xterm.js](https://xtermjs.org) for a VT100-compliant Javascript terminal front-end component.
 Instead of an actual WebSocket, notebook_xterm uses the Javascript Jupyter cell execute function `Jupyter.notebook.kernel.execute()` as a channel to communicate between the Python runtime on the server (`TerminalServer`) and JavaScript runtime in the browser (`TerminalClient`).
+Note that currently this extension works only in Python 3 notebooks--Python 2 is not supported.

 ![notebook_xterm_animation](https://user-images.githubusercontent.com/1238730/33512219-7d093170-d6f9-11e7-905f-480d62d17cd2.gif)